 I am licensed as a Marriage and Family Therapist in both the State of California (MFC 45402) and the State of Colorado (MFT-836).
 My professional training and experience includes completion of the three-year post-graduate training program in psychodynamic psychotherapy at The Psychotherapy Institute in Berkeley, California, working with elementary school children as a school therapist, serving as a therapist in a community counseling center, and working in private practice.

 Prior to becoming a psychotherapist, I spent many years working for both large and small companies, and I have been the owner of a small computer consulting business.
-I have a deep appreciation for the challenges that each of these different environments can present, as well as for the difficulty of balancing work with family and personal responsibilities.
+I have a deep appreciation for the challenges that each of these different professional environments can present, as well as for the difficulty of balancing work with family and personal responsibilities.
 This practical, real-world experience is at the core of my work as a psychotherapist.